Interpolation theorem for Marcinkiewicz spaces with applications to Lorentz gamma spaces: Quasiconcave functions

 A quasiconcave function $\varphi$ is continuous in every positive argument from its domain.
 Any jump at such a point would lead to the contradiction with the monotonicity of complementary function $\tilde{\varphi}$ or $\varphi$ itself.
 Only possible point of discontinuity of quasiconcave functions is zero.
+Even stronger, each quasiconcave function is absolutely continuous on every closed subinterval of $(0,R)$, which enables us to write it as the integral of its derivative for any $a<b$; $a,b\in [0,R)$,